Take the first step towards recovery

 In the beginning or ending of each meeting, the chairperson will offer newcomers a list of phone numbers of individuals in your gender to reach out to for support and accountability.
 It is strongly advised that women stick with women and men stick with men.
 Be sure to use this phone list as it is known to be a lifeline for many.

 Get Help Today

 Attending meetings for the first time can be intimidating at first, but as you continue to attend meetings, you will gain confidence as you learn the meeting formats.
 It is very important as a newcomer to not get overwhelmed or discouraged and to take the necessary steps to achieve long-term recovery.
-Contact a treatment provider today to learn more about attending 12-step meetings or entering an alcohol and/or drug rehab.
+Contact a treatment provider today to learn more about entering an alcohol and/or drug rehab.

 Theresa Parisi is a Certified Addiction Professional (CAP), Certified Behavioral Health Case Manager (CBHCM), and International Certified Alcohol and Drug Counselor (ICADC) with over 12 years of experience in the addiction treatment field.